JAlcocerT/JAlcocerT/content/blog/dev-WEB-APPS.md

 * **Community Support:** Popular frameworks have large communities of developers who provide support and contribute to the framework's development.

 **Python Web Frameworks:**

-Here's a breakdown of the Python web frameworks you listed, with my thoughts on each:

 * **Django:**
     * **What it is:** A high-level, full-stack framework that follows the "batteries-included" philosophy.